-These were people that came a long way to be involved and learn how to make a difference.
-Most of my workshop attendees were from the U.S., with a few people from the other industrialized nations.
-The larger conference audience was much more diverse, representing many nations.
+People came a long way to be involved and learn how to make a difference in the lives of at risk children.
+The conference audience was diverse, representing many nations.
 Hamid Karzai, President of Afganistan was one of many internationally known speakers at the conference.

 The workshop discussion was centered around “Why Some Children Don’t Learn” and to help attendees understand the mental health issues of abused and neglected children and what resources they need to gain the coping and learning skills necessary to function in our schools, homes, and communities.

-A primary goal of mine was to show how Post Traumatic Stress is common among children that suffer from extended exposure to violence and deprivation, and make a solid case for why educators, social workers, foster and adoptive parents, and others dealing with abused and neglected children need more and better resources if they are to make progress in helping these children succeed with friends and family, at home and in school.
+A primary goal of mine was to show how Post Traumatic Stress is common among abused & traumatized children and make a solid case for why educators, social workers, foster and adoptive parents, and others dealing with abused and neglected children need more and better resources if they are to make progress in helping these children succeed with friends and family, at home and in school.